Summer in Eastern Europe

 There is solidarity between Eastern European countries.
 Since the internet was shut down in Belarus there is a hashtag for gathering information and footage circulating on Polish social media, solidarity actions and coverage of the events in Belarus.
 Poland has called for an emergency EU summit (the irony here is appreciated).
 But beyond that, both issues have barely resonated around international information channels, whether in the press or on social media.

 Eastern Europe and Eastern Europeans are in this grey area.
-They are both European, and not being European, depending on what is convenient to the current narrative.
-News coverage of the negatives makes it into the mainstream as it fits into the historical narrative of social backwardness and corruption from behind the Iron Curtain – it’s what’s expected.
+They are both European, and not European, depending on what is convenient to the current narrative.
+News coverage of the negatives makes it into the international mainstream as it fits into the historical narrative of social backwardness and corruption from behind the Iron Curtain – it’s what’s expected.
 Our relationship with Western European countries is tricky.
-We are often deemed as cheap labourers and second-class citizens, but, as we are white we do not experience the same racism as Black and People of Colour.
-It’s almost impossible to discuss this with either side, because our positionality requires nuance.
+We are often deemed as cheap labourers and second-class citizens, but as we are white we do not experience the same racism as Black and People of Colour.
+It’s almost impossible to discuss this, because our positionality requires nuance.

 The moment we get into the nuances, things fall apart.
 We are living a real-life Twitter war where we merely exchange our brief, existing views and in doing so erase the initial outburst of hope and positivity.
 People are tired and angry, and are running out of patience with each other.
 All these uprisings - not just in Eastern Europe but everywhere - that are currently happening, have been years, decades in the making.

 We can ensure intersectionality in our struggles by learning from diverse movements around the world, but we must also respect context.
 Belarussian protesters are trying to topple a dictator of 26 years, and Polish demonstrators are fighting for the rights and recognition of the LGBT+ community, the vilification of which has been high on PiS’s agenda for the past year.
 We can't expect that their struggles also automatically feature, for example, a prominent anti-racist agenda.
-It doesn’t mean it’s not present within at least pockets of the protesting masses, it’s just not what the issue there is right now.
+It doesn’t mean it’s not present within at least pockets of the protesting masses (and it doesn't mean it shouldn't be a prominent feature – it should be), it’s just not what the issue there is right now.
+There is a lot of work still to be done.
 But they will get there.
 One fight at a time, if necessary